 All applicants for Private Practice, Specialty Private Practice, and Public Sector registration are required to:

-- attend a bylaws seminar within one year of being registered.
+- attend a bylaws seminar either during the application process or within one year of being registered.

 The CVBC Bylaw & Ethics Examinations have been suspended until further notice due to social distancing requirements.
 The Registration Committee has adopted the following policy for granting Provisional Registration to applicants whose applications are otherwise complete, until it is possible to resume examinations.

-The Bylaw & Ethics Seminars were suspended for the same reasons, but the CVBC will be resuming its quarterly Seminar sessions this summer, via Live Webinar format.
+The Bylaw & Ethics Seminars are now being hosted remotely via Live Webinar format.
 Please contact firstname.lastname@example.org for further details.

 Applicants must pre-register with the Registration Coordinator to attend the bylaw exam or seminar by initiating an application for registration.
 This requires submission to the office of a minimum of: